 White, who was a member of England’s Euro 2020 squad, has impressed with his performances on the south coast and Arsenal are preparing to pay a £50million fee for his services.

 We’ve rounded up some of the best quotes on the defender from his coaches, team-mates and pundits.
-If Arsenal get the deal over the line we’ll be using Paddy Power promo codes to back them to have an improved 2021-22 campaign.

 After impressing during loan spells across the Football League, White’s season at Leeds in 2019-20 was the making of the young defender.